7AdityaSingh/SweetShop-project/README.md

 These credentials are for testing and demonstration purposes only.

+# Authentication & Authorization

+JWT-based authentication is used

+Two roles are supported:

+User – can browse and purchase sweets

+Admin – can manage sweets and inventory

+Protected routes prevent unauthorized access

-🤖 My AI Usage
+# My AI Usage

 I used AI tools as part of my development workflow to improve efficiency, reduce repetitive work, and enhance code quality while retaining full responsibility for the final implementation.

+AI Tool Used

-I used ChatGPT for:
+ChatGPT

+How I Used AI

 Generating initial boilerplate code

-Debugging React state management and routing issues

-Improving UI/UX patterns and admin workflows
+Debugging React state management and routing issues Improving UI/UX patterns and admin workflows
 Resolving Git and repository-related issues

 All AI-generated suggestions were reviewed, modified, and manually integrated.
-AI usage is transparently documented in Git commits using AI co-authorship, as required.
+AI usage is transparently documented in Git commits using AI co-authorship.

 # Screenshots